Paul Scholes On The Biggest 'Nightmare' He Faced At Man United

 Park’s tenacious style and ability to man-mark the opposition’s key players saw him routinely selected by Alex Ferguson for big games including the 2009 Champions League final defeat to Barcelona when he started ahead of Scholes.

-Speaking to Wes Brown, Danny Webber and Ben Thornley as part of MUTV’s ‘Group Chat’ series, Scholes was asked about how he came to be one of the best players in possession in world football.
-Scholes explained by opening up on how he started out at the club as a centre forward before famed youth team coach Eric Harrison told him he’d end up in central midfield.

-Scholes continued outlining that he was able to learn his craft from watching teammates such as Roy Keane before delving into a story about how Park Ji-Sung was the biggest nightmare he faced in training.

 “Do you know who the worst one was?
 Park Ji-sung.
 He was a nightmare!
-He was unbelievable.”
+He was unbelievable,” he said.

 “Do you remember when he did it against Pirlo?
 Ah, he was unreal!
 He had energy all day and discipline.
 The discipline was unreal.